CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Discussion

 \section{Discussion}

-In \Cref{Sec:LiteratureReview-Limitations} we identified a series of eight methodological challenges that constrain the effectiveness of existing consumer clustering methodologies.
-The following discussion considers each of these limitations in turn and examines how CROCS addresses them, drawing on both the framework’s design and the experimental evidence from \Cref{Sec:Results}.
-We also highlight directions for further research.
+In \Cref{Sec:LiteratureReview-Limitations} we identified a series of eight methodological challenges that constrain the effectiveness of existing consumer clustering methodologies. \Cref{Sec:Discussion-Limitations} examines how CROCS addresses each of these in turn, drawing on both the framework's design and experimental evidence. \Cref{Sec:Discussion-Guidance} then consolidates implementation considerations, before \Cref{Sec:Discussion-FutureDirections} considers future research directions.